 A: Yes, They do.
 They are a vocal breed.

 Q: How are Alaskan Klee Kai in apartments?

 A: This comes down to training.
 You want to start crate training as soon as possible as the only concern I have with apartments is that they do bark as mentioned above & if they are not taught to be left alone very early on, you will be creating a dog that will be anxious and bark when you leave.
 No play pens, CRATE training.
 The first week or two can be the most difficult and the puppy should learn and practice crate training BOTH while you are home in the house with them and when you are out of the house.
 A puppy crying in the crate does not automatically mean they have separation anxiety, it means they need to be taught what the crate is and that it's a safe space for them to be comfortable.
 Puppies do not automatically understand why they are being crated and you can expect some vocalization.
 The first time you put your puppy in a crate should NOT be the first time you need to use it.
 The more training and exercise, the less you will have to worry.
 There are plenty of Alaskan Klee Kai living comfortable in an apartment with their humans.
 Stay on top of early training, you shouldn't have any problems.

 Q: Should I take my Alaskan Klee Kai puppy to doggy obedience?

-A: YES!!!!
-I HIGHLY recommend this!!
-Reason being, not only is the great for kicking off training, but even if you have the training down yourself, this is WONDERFUL for socializing.
-They will be around other dogs/puppies and other people during your obedience classes.
-This is very beneficial to the breed and raising a friendly/outgoing Alaskan Klee Kai.
+A: YES!
+I HIGHLY recommend this!
+Reason being, not only is the great for kicking off training, but even if you have the training down yourself, this is WONDERFUL for socializing and exposure.
+They will be around other dogs/puppies and other people during your classes.
+This is very beneficial to the breed and raising a confident Alaskan Klee Kai.

-Q: What color do Alaskan Klee Kai come in?
+Q: What color and coats do Alaskan Klee Kai come in?

 Q: What are the sizes of Alaskan Klee Kai?